christianandredietrich/iOS-SDK/advanced.md

 Provides a view in which NexPlayer video output can be displayed, creates an associated NXPlayer object, and binds it to the view.

-This is similar to NXPlayerView, except that NXPlayerView scales the video to maintain the aspect ratio, and handles resizing and rotation, where as NXPlayerRenderView simply stretches the video to fill the view.
+This is similar to NXPlayerView, except that NXPlayerView scales the video to maintain the aspect ratio, and handles resizing and rotation, whereas NXPlayerRenderView simply stretches the video to fill the view.

 This is the recommended way to render video with NexPlayer if you wish to calculate scaling values yourself.